 07 Oct Cowl Tee with Drape

-Posted at 12:30h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 12:30h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 I began the puzzle development with the idea that this jersey style would have a raglan sleeve cut in a stretch mesh.
 That is, to add a textural contrast and lighten the design.
 But the day was a bit of a scorcher and somehow the design morphed into a top with cutaway armholes.
 Too many thoughts of warm breezy days on the beach I think.
 Anyway, I didn’t notice and then posted the pattern shape as a one-piece pattern.
 It is important to note that the armholes would be very different for raglan and sleeveless, but all will be explained.

 The sketch above features both styles, front and back.
 The post covers the raglan style in detail and at the end of the post, I have included the alterations required to the armhole for the sleeveless style.
 This will give you a clean armhole with out the peak. 🙂

 Below is the pattern plan for the front bodice that includes the following detail: